-Assuming that measures in place continue to be appropriately implemented and no new external challenge occurs, the probability that cattle are (pre-clinically or clinically) infected with the BSE-agent will decrease over time.
-The recently implemented SRM-ban and the decision of the DK-renders to exclude fallen stock from rendering will support this trend.
+Assuming that measures in place continue to be appropriately implemented and no new external challenge occurs, the probability that cattle are infected (preclinically or clinically) with the BSE-agent will decrease over time.
+However, the incidence figures will only decrease once the birth cohorts infected before 1996 will have left the system.